spack/spack-tutorial/tutorial_stacks.rst

   zlib@1.2.11

 The matrix operation does exactly what it looks like it does.
-It takes the spec constraints in any number of lists and takes their inner product.
+It takes the spec constraints in any number of lists and takes their cross product.
 Here, we get ``boost``, ``trilinos``, and ``openmpi``, each compiled with both ``gcc`` and ``clang``.
 Note that the compiler constraints are prefaced with the ``%`` sigil, as they would be on the